Leevie/leevie.github.io/unit-4-game/pseudoCode.md

 - var targetArray -- this array contains the random target numbers (19 through 120) to guess
 - var guessArray -- this array contains the random guess numbers assigned to gem images (1 through 12)

+- Need a collection that holds the images -- array?  object?
+- var gemArray -- array that holds each image?

 ## Additional Notes
 This may help: